“Food & Faith: Mennonites Farming Locally and Globally”

-Bass Daniel Lichti, tenor James McLean, and pianist Anna Ronai are well known to local audiences.
+Bass Daniel Lichti, tenor James McLean, and pianist Anna Ronai

 Ralf Buschmeyer celebrates his return to Ontario with friends new and old.
 Michael Wood is a Stratford vibes player Ralf worked with while a faculty member of Ambrose University Calgary.
 Over the past few years, Michael and Ralf have played together frequently and have developed a sound inspired by the great Gary Burton Quartets.
 Clark Johnston is an old school chum of Ralf’s, both having graduated from Hamilton’s Mohawk College Applied Music program in the 90’s.